sarumaj/rust-playground/README.md

 - [fibonacci](fibonacci): A Fibonacci series generator.
 - [file handler](file_handler): A simple dialog allowing to delete a file, create it from scratch or append content to existing file.
 - [first word](first_word): A program disassembling the first and the last words of a sentence.
+- [forest](forest): A program drawing node trees, where each node can held multiple children and each child can held a weak reference to the parent (memory safe without reference cycles).
 - [guessing game](guessing_game): Initial project about an interactive guess a number game.
 - [ip address](ip_address): My implementation of IP v4 and IP v6.
 - [maths](maths): A program calculating mean, median, mode and standard deviation given a vector of integers.
+- [messenger](messenger): A program using a custom trait and implementing it.
 - [minigrep](minigrep): A command-line tool like GNU grep.
 - [pig latin](pig_latin): A program converting an input text to pig latin.
 - [restaurant](restaurant): First project using multiple crates and modules, using both a lib and a bin crate.
 It mocks a restaurant with specified menu, limited capacity, and a revenue expectation.